lyteword/chspurgeon-tod/volume-7/psalm-129.md

 **Verses 1-4.** Israel persecuted but not forsaken.
 Persecution.

-1\.Whence it came: "they."
+1\.
+Whence it came: "they."

-2\.How it came: "Many a time", "from my youth", severely: "afflicted", "ploughed."
+2\.
+How it came: "Many a time", "from my youth", severely: "afflicted", "ploughed."

-3\.Why it came.
+3\.
+Why it came.
 Human and Satanic hatred, and Divine permission.

-4\.What came of it: "not prevailed"—to destroy, to drive to despair, to lead to sin.
+4\.
+What came of it: "not prevailed"—to destroy, to drive to despair, to lead to sin.
 God's righteousness manifested in upholding his people, baffling their foes, etc.

 **Verses 1-4.** The enemies of God's church.

-1\.Their violence: "The plowers plowed", etc.
+1\.
+Their violence: "The plowers plowed", etc.

-2\.Their persistency: "Many a time...from my youth."
+2\.
+Their persistency: "Many a time...from my youth."

-3\.Their failure: "Yet they have not prevailed."
+3\.
+Their failure: "Yet they have not prevailed."

-4\.Their great opponent: "The Lord...hath cut asunder."
+4\.
+Their great opponent: "The Lord...hath cut asunder."

 — *J. F.*

 **Verse 3.**

-1\.Literally fulfilled.
+1\.
+Literally fulfilled.

 a) In Christ.
 Mt 27:26 20:19 Mr 15:15 Lu 18:33 Joh 19:1.

 b) In his followers.
 Mt 10:17 Ac 16:23 2Co 6:5 2Co 11:23-24 Heb 11:36.
 And frequently in subsequent persecutions.

-2\.Figuratively.
+2\.
+Figuratively.
 In secret calumnies both in Christ and his followers.— *G. R.*

 **Verse 4.** Israel's song of triumph.

-1\.The Lord is righteous in permitting these afflictions to come upon his people.
+1\.
+The Lord is righteous in permitting these afflictions to come upon his people.

-2\.He is righteous in keeping his promise of deliverance to his people.
+2\.
+He is righteous in keeping his promise of deliverance to his people.

-3\.He is righteous in visiting the enemies of his people with judgment.— *W. H. J. P.*
+3\.
+He is righteous in visiting the enemies of his people with judgment.— *W. H. J. P.*

 **Verse 5.**

-1\.An inexcusable hatred described: "hate Zion", God's church and cause.
+1\.
+An inexcusable hatred described: "hate Zion", God's church and cause.
 For,

 a) Her people are righteous.